 Binge Eating Disorder

 People with binge eating disorder repeatedly and uncontrollably consume extreme amounts of food, often resulting in obesity.
 Guilt, shame, and distress builds.
 Some people try restrictive dieting, which often ends with another binge eating episode.
-If this harmful cycle sounds familiar, please call us at The Emily Program at 1-888-EMILY-77 (1-888-364-5977) or send a request to schedule an eating disorder assessment today.
+If this harmful cycle sounds familiar, please call us at The Emily Program at 1-888-EMILY-77 (1-888-364-5977) or request an eating disorder assessment today.
 There is hope.

 Recovery Breaks The Binge Eating Cycle